Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: Proposed Algorithm

-However, when the value of $g$ is large, sampling $x_{g}$ directly according to Eq.~(\ref{equ_33}) becomes computationally intensive and time-consuming.
-In this case, based on the mathematical relationship between $x_{0}$ and $x_{g}$, $x_{g}$ can be expressed as:
+However, when the value of $g$ is large, sampling $\bm x_{g}$ directly according to Eq.~(\ref{equ_33}) becomes computationally intensive and time-consuming.
+In this case, based on the mathematical relationship between $\bm x_{0}$ and $\bm x_{g}$, $\bm x_{g}$ can be expressed as:

 where $\alpha_{g}=1-\beta_{g}$, and $\hat{\alpha}_{g}=\prod_{i=1}^{g}\alpha_{i}$ is the product of all $\alpha_i$ ($i\leq g$).
-Moreover, $\epsilon \sim \mathcal{N}(0, \mathbf{I})$ represents the standard normal noise.
+Moreover, $\bm \epsilon \sim \mathcal{N}(0, \mathbf{I})$ represents the standard normal noise.

-Note that the forward process is based on the original data $x_{0}$, which can be regarded as the optimal solution in the optimization problem.
+Note that the forward process is based on the original data $\bm x_{0}$, which can be regarded as the optimal solution to the optimization problem.
 However, in our considered dynamic ISAC scenario, it is impractical to obtain the optimal solution in advance~\cite{Du2024a}.
-Therefore, we only utilize the subsequent reverse process to enhance the actor network of DDPG.
+Therefore, only the subsequent reverse process is employed to improve the performance of the DDPG actor network.

-\textit{\textbf{Reverse Process}}: The reverse process is formulated as a sequential denoising procedure that reconstructs the original sample $x_0$ from the noisy input $x_G$.
-Ideally, if the true reverse conditional distribution $p(x_{g-1} \mid x_g)$ were available for all $g \in \{G, G{-}1, \dots, 1\}$, one could recover $x_0$ by sampling through the full reverse trajectory.
-However, exact evaluation of $p(x_{g-1} \mid x_g)$ is generally intractable due to the complexity of the data distribution.
-To avoid this issue, a parameterized distribution $p_\eta(x_{g-1} \mid x_g)$ is introduced to approximate the reverse process, which can be defined as
+\textit{\textbf{Reverse Process}}: The reverse process is formulated as a sequential denoising procedure that reconstructs the original sample $\bm{x}_0$ from the noisy input $\bm{x}_G$.
+Ideally, if the true reverse conditional distribution $\bm p(\bm{x}_{g-1}|\bm{x}_g)$ were available for all $g \in \{G, G{-}1, \dots, 1\}$, one could recover $\bm x_0$ by sampling through the full reverse trajectory.
+However, exact evaluation of $\bm p(\bm x_{g-1} \mid \bm x_g)$ is generally intractable due to the complexity of the data distribution.
+To avoid this issue, a parameterized distribution $\bm{p}_{\bm{\eta}}(\bm{x}_{g-1}|\bm {x}_g)$ is introduced to approximate the reverse process, which can be defined as